Frequently Asked Questions About Salt/Halotherapy.

 What do I do during the Salt/Halotherapy session?

-The Salt Cave/Room was designed to help you relax in an aesthetically appealing environment with soft golden lighting from the Himalayan Salt, peaceful music, and comfortable Zero Gravity lounge chairs.
+The Salt Cave/Room was designed to help you relax in an aesthetically appealing environment with soft lighting from the Himalayan Salt, peaceful music, and comfortable Zero Gravity lounge chairs.

 How long are the sessions?